 These surveys mean that this fruit offers you dual benefits.
-Watermelon is great for weight loss, and ensures that sore muscles do not stop you from working out!
+Watermelon is excellent for weight loss, and ensures that sore muscles do not stop you from working out!

 The grapefruit diet was a fad not too long ago.

-A study conducted by the University of Carolina found that pomegranate boosts the metabolism of the body because of the polyphenols and antioxidants present in the fruit.
+A study conducted by the University of Carolina found that pomegranate boosts the metabolism of the body.
+It does so because of the polyphenols and antioxidants present in the fruit.

 Adding pomegranate to your diet aids in weight loss by helping to control your appetite.

-Bananas are a rich source of potassium and fiber and fruit that contains high amounts of vitamin B6.
+Bananas are a rich source of potassium and fruit that contains high amounts of antioxidants, including vitamin B6.
 Vitamin B6 is essential for your body because it lowers your risk of heart disease and helps improve your immune system.

 Instead of choosing energy bars for an instant dose of energy, eat a banana.

 A banana is the ideal post-workout food because one contains just 105 calories and is high in fiber.
-Just like all other fruits with high fiber content, bananas keep you full for longer and curb your hunger pangs.
+Just like all other fruits with high fiber content, bananas keep you full for longer and curb your hunger pangs (see research above).

-An orange is one of the best fruits to include in your weight loss diet; this is because you burn more calories than you consume when eating them.
+Orange is one of the best fruits to include in your weight loss diet.
+This is because they are high in fiber, and you can burn more calories than you consume when eating them.

 Oranges are also a rich source of thiamin, vitamin C, and folate.
 They boost your metabolism and are the perfect substitute when craving something sweet.

-Peaches pack high amounts of potassium, vitamins, fiber, and antioxidants and are low in calories.
+Peaches pack high amounts of potassium, vitamins, fiber, and antioxidants and are low in calories (see nutrition data).

-The antioxidants present in peaches flush out unwanted toxins from your body, while the fiber content helps reduce your hunger.
+The high levels of nutrients and antioxidants present in peaches flush out unwanted toxins from your body, See studies here, here, here and here.
+And the fiber content aids in your digestion, helping reduce your hunger.

-Kiwis are weight loss superfoods because they brim with fiber.
-The black seeds in kiwis are an excellent source of insoluble fiber helping digestion, while the tasty green part contains lots of soluble fiber making you feel full for longer.
+The black seeds are an excellent source of insoluble fiber, which helps digestion.
+The tasty green part contains lots of soluble fiber, making you feel full for longer.

 Controlling hunger pangs is one of the essential steps to weight loss.
-Kiwis naturally control your hunger and are available year round.
+Kiwis naturally control your hunger and aid in digestion through their high fiber content.